Training Diffusion Policies via Prior-Mapping Co-Evolution: Introduction

+Furthermore, generative policies typically have intractable likelihoods, and gradient estimation requires backpropagating through long generative sampling chains (e.g., diffusion denoising steps or ordinary differential equation (ODE) solvers).
+Under the non-stationary online data distribution, this tight coupling between sampling and optimization can amplify optimization sensitivity under distribution shift, making learning dynamics more brittle and in some cases leading to collapse \citep{ma2025sdac,li2024ddiffpg}.
+We provide a structural analysis of these optimization challenges in Appendix~\ref{app:likelihood_intractability}.

+Against this backdrop, existing attempts bring generative policies into online RL through different compromises.
+Flow Policy Optimization (FPO)~\citep{mcallister2025fpo} enables Proximal Policy Optimization (PPO)-style updates by replacing the intractable likelihood ratio with a flow-matching surrogate; however, this surrogate can deviate from the true ratio and may become sensitive under distribution shift, which can lead to late-stage collapse on long-horizon tasks (Section~\ref{sec:experiments}).
+Diffusion Steering via Reinforcement Learning (DSRL)~\citep{wagenmaker2025dsrl} improves stability by freezing the generator and optimizing only a latent steering policy, but expressiveness is limited when the fixed backbone fails to cover high-reward modes.
+These limitations further motivate a central question:

-We address this challenge by proposing \textsc{GoRL} (\emph{Generative Online Reinforcement Learning}), a general framework that \textbf{disentangles} policy modeling from policy learning.
-The key idea is to separate the component that must remain stable during optimization (a tractable latent prior) from the component that enables expressive action generation (a conditional decoder).
-Directly optimizing high-capacity generative policies in action space often leads to unstable gradients and feedback loops; by contrast, performing optimization in a tractable latent space retains stability while preserving the decoder's expressiveness.
+We address this challenge with \textsc{GoRL} (Generative Online Reinforcement Learning), a general framework built on the structural principle of \textbf{decoupling optimization from generation}.
+The key idea is to separate the component that must remain stable during optimization (a tractable latent policy) from the component that enables expressive action synthesis (a conditional generative decoder).
+Concretely, \textsc{GoRL} decomposes the policy into two components: a latent policy $\pi_\theta(\varepsilon \mid s)$ optimized with standard RL algorithms (e.g., PPO), and a conditional decoder $g_\phi(s,\varepsilon)$ that maps latent variables to actions.
+By confining policy optimization to the tractable latent space, \textsc{GoRL} avoids backpropagating RL gradients through high-capacity generative sampling chains while retaining the decoder's representational power.

-Concretely, \textsc{GoRL} decomposes the policy into a learned prior and a generative transport map: a latent policy $\pi_\theta(\varepsilon\,|\,s)$ learns a state-conditioned prior over latent variables, while a conditional decoder $g_\phi(s,\varepsilon)$ (parameterized, for instance, by diffusion or flow matching \citep{ho2020denoising,lipman2023flowmatching}) transports this prior to an expressive action distribution.
-Optimization in \textsc{GoRL} follows a \textbf{two-timescale update schedule}: we alternate between improving the latent prior via standard policy gradients with the decoder fixed, and refining the transport map via supervised generative training with the latent policy frozen.